wolfdev07/clientJs/README.md

-# Client Integration Tests
+# ClientJS (v1.0.0)

-This repository contains the client integration tests for the Emision API.
+This repository contains the client integration tests APIs.

 ## Table of Contents
 - [Introduction](#introduction)